dknight/whoopee/2024-10-05 laura-unit-testing-framework-for-lua.md

 #### `toHaveReturned`

-Test a spy that returned a non-`nil` value and did not throw any error at least one time.
+Test a spy that returned a non-`nil` value and did not throw any error at least once.

 ```lua
 it("should return a value", function()